jgallagher/go-libpq/README.md

 	go get github.com/jgallagher/go-libpq

 should work.
-If you have build problems, you will need to modify pgdriver.go to point to the correct locations.
-(Please let me know if there's a way I could make this smoother; [this discussion](https://groups.google.com/forum/#!msg/golang-nuts/ABK6gcHbBjc/eGlxjrmXzfoJ) seems to imply that there isn't much support for this sort of thing at the moment.
+If you have build problems, you will need to modify pgconfig.go to point to the correct locations.
+See that file for instructions.
+(Please let me know if there's a way I could make this smoother; [this discussion](https://groups.google.com/forum/#!msg/golang-nuts/ABK6gcHbBjc/eGlxjrmXzfoJ) seems to imply that there isn't much support for this sort of thing at the moment.)

 ## Use